Synchrony-optimized networks of Kuramoto oscillators with inertia: Kuramoto oscillators with inertia

-From now on, we restrict ourselves to the idealization often assumed for power grids, namely that all elements in the grid have the same moment of inertia $I$, the same dissipation constant $\gamma$ and all transmission lines have the same capacity of transmission $P^{\rm max}$.
-Relaxing this hypothesis does not, apparently, lead to new interesting dynamical behavior, but makes all the analysis much more intricate.
+From now on, we restrict ourselves to the idealization often assumed for power grids in this context, namely that all elements in the grid have the same moment of inertia $I$ and the same dissipation constant $\gamma$, and that all transmission lines have the same capacity of transmission $P^{\rm max}$.
+Relaxing these hypotheses does not, apparently, lead to new interesting dynamical behaviors, but makes the whole analysis much more intricate.
 For the proper functioning of the power grid, all of the elements must operate with the same frequency $\Omega$ (for instance, $50$ or $60$ Hz for real power grids).
 In order to take into account small fluctuations around this value, we write the element phases as

-with $\dot\phi_i \ll \Omega$.
-Taking into account the above simplifications and keeping only linear terms in the perturbation $\dot\phi_{i}(t)$ in (\ref{energy_conservation}), one has the so-called Kuramoto equation with inertia
+with $|\dot\phi_i|\ll \Omega$.
+Taking into account the above simplifications and keeping only linear terms in the perturbation $\dot\phi_{i}(t)$ in (\ref{energy_conservation}), one has the so-called Kuramoto equations with inertia